Creating a 5S structure

 The result is a safer workplace

-5S stands for five very important S's: sort, systematize, tidy, standardize and create habit.
-Creating order in the workplace and making 5S work is not always complete easy.
-In particular, it can be difficult to maintain order over a long period of time.
-However, this is something that needs to be prioritized, as a good 5S structure contributes to both higher quality assurance and efficiency, but also to greater safety.
-Creating a 5S structure in the workplace therefore requires the involvement of everyone in the workplace in the 5S process.
-Clear and realistic objectives and the right conditions for developing the work are therefore of the utmost importance.
+Creating order and tidiness in the workplace and implementing effective 5S work is not always complete .
+Above all, it can be difficult to maintain order over a longer period of time.
+However, this is something that must be prioritized, as a good 5S structure contributes to higher quality assurance and efficiency, as well as greater safety.
+To create a 5S structure in the workplace, it is therefore necessary to get everyone in the workplace involved in the 5S work.
+Clear and realistic goals and the right conditions for developing the work are therefore of the utmost importance.

 Make order and tidiness a habit